Composting is an easy way to take part in caring for our Earth. Even unlikely composting candidates, like me, can and do enjoy it. So can you.

 If you do buy a compost bin, don’t cheap out; my first bin fell apart during the compost removal process.
 Look for a bin made out of sturdy material that can withstand years of weather and being dug around in.

-I use a two compost bins.
-I fill one a half to three quarters full and then stop putting in new material and start filling the other bin.
+I use two compost bins.
+I fill one a half to three-quarters full and then stop putting in new material and start filling the other bin.
 Periodically, I dig around in the first bin to keep the compost mixed up and sprinkle it with my watering can if it seems too dry.
 I wait until the whole bin is completely converted before emptying it.

 A basic one-gallon stainless steel pail with a lid works well for collecting and storing food scraps (I’ve had the same one sitting on my kitchen counter for three years).
 Don’t get suckered into wasting money on fancy pails, charcoal filters, or compostable liners.
 A large plastic food storage container with a lid will work too.

 Compost pails do not stink.
 You may get a whiff of onion or banana when you lift the lid, but that’s it.
 Pails are small by design.
 I empty mine at least every few days.
 If your kitchen stinks, it’s probably meat scraps, bones, or other gunk in your garbage can (unless you put meat or bones in your compost pail, which I don’t on account of the critters).

 GlovesRubber gloves or work gloves are optional, but I don’t touch my compost bin without them.